BobbyWibowo/JDownloader2-openpyn-reconnect/README.md

 ## Installation

+In your JDownloader2, do all of the following (adapt if required):

 Settings > Reconnect > General Reconnect Options > Tick **Auto Reconnect Enabled**

 Settings > Reconnect > Reconnect Method > Pick **External Tool Reconnect**